BrandonSmith710/BrandonSmith710.github.io/_posts/2022-03-16-SalesAnalysis.md

 chi, fl_p_val, dof, expected = chi2_contingency(pd.crosstab(df['Bretford'], df['Fort_Laud']))
 chi, ny_p_val, dof, expected = chi2_contingency(pd.crosstab(df['Bretford'], df['New_York']))
 ~~~

-The resulting p-value for Fort Lauderdale was 8.252040908989258e-06; at the .05 significance level we can reject Null Hypothesis 1 and conclude that there is an association between Fort Lauderdale and the Bretford Table.
+The resulting p-value for Fort Lauderdale was 8.252040908989258e-06.
+At the .05 significance level the directive is to reject null hypothesis one and conclude that there is a significant association between Fort Lauderdale and the Bretford Table.

-The resulting p-value for New York was 0.6524267307791584; at the .05 significance level we fail to reject Null Hypothesis 2 and conclude that there is no association between New York and the Bretford Table.
+The resulting p-value for New York was 0.6524267307791584.
+At the .05 significance level the directive is to accept null hypothesis two and conclude that there is not a significant association between New York and the Bretford Table.

 This line of code reports the distribution of states amongst purchases of the Bretford Table; the output is in the following cell.
 ~~~